 A facilities lease agreement has been entered into between Hillcrest Educational Centers, Inc. (Landlord) and Hillcrest Dental Care, Inc. (Tenant), in which Hillcrest Dental Care, Inc. will pay Hillcrest Educational Centers, Inc. a base rent of \$6,333 per month.
 The lease commenced on July 1, 2011 and expires on June 30, 2025.
-The lease agreement can be extended for an additional eight consecutive periods of five years each.
-Total lease income received from Hillcrest Dental Care, Inc. was \$76,000 for each of the years ending June 30, 2023 and 2022.
+The lease agreement is reasonably certain to be extended through fiscal year 2030.
+Total lease income received from Hillcrest Dental Care, Inc. was \$76,000 for each of the years ending June 30, 2024 and 2023.